JD557/pbt-scala/talk/presentation.md

 ---

-### Typical Testing procedure
+### Typical Testing Procedure

- * Pick a unit of code to test
+ * Pick a small unit of code to implement
-    - Mock dependencies (tested by other tests)
  * Write a set of test cases with known results
     - Make sure to test known edge cases (empty strings, zero,...)
+    - Use mock dependencies (those are tested by other tests)
+ * Check that the test fails if the feature is not implemented
+ * Implement the feature
+ * Run the tests
+   - They should succeed
- * Check the code coverage and branch coverage
+   - Check the code coverage and branch coverage

 ---

 ## Testing Stateless Functions

 We want to test a function `f: A => B` that: